Hawker Hurricane: Operation Dynamo

 Flight Lieutenant Ian Gleed of 87 Squadron wrote about the effect of using the extra boost on the Hurricane while chasing a Bf 109 at low altitude on 19 May 1940: "Damn!
 We're flat out as it is.
 Here goes with the tit.
 (Note: This was the pilot's term for the Boost Cut-Out Control which was adjacent to the throttle lever.)
 A jerk – boost's shot up to 12 pounds; speed's increased by 30 mph.
 I'm gaining ground – 700, 600, 500 yards.
 Give him a burst.
 No, hold your fire you fool!
 He hasn't seen you yet..."
-Gleed ran out of ammunition before he could shoot the 109 down although he left it heavily damaged and flying at about 50 ft.
+Gleed ran out of ammunition before he could shoot the 109 down, although he left it heavily damaged and flying at about 50 ft.
 (Note: Gleed rose through the ranks to become a wing commander flying Spitfire VBs over North Africa; he was shot down and killed by Oberleutnant Ernst-Wilhelm Reinert on 16 April 1943.
 Gleed was credited with 15 victories.)

 Hurricanes equipped with Rotol constant-speed propellers were delivered to RAF squadrons in May 1940, with deliveries continuing throughout the Battle of Britain.
 According to aviation author David Donald, the Rotol propeller had the effect of transforming the Hurricane's performance from "disappointing" to "acceptable mediocrity"; modified aircraft were reportedly much sought after among squadrons which had also been equipped with Hurricanes that were fitted with the older de Havilland two-position propeller.

 Battle of Britain

 At the end of June 1940, following the fall of France, 31 of Fighter Command's 61 fighter squadrons were equipped with Hurricanes.
 The Battle of Britain officially lasted from 10 July until 31 October 1940, but the heaviest fighting took place between 8 August and 21 September.
-Both the Supermarine Spitfire and the Hurricane are renowned for their part in having defended Britain against the Luftwaffe; generally, the Spitfires intercepted the German fighters, leaving Hurricanes to concentrate on the bombers, and, despite the undoubted abilities of the "thoroughbred" Spitfire, it was the "workhorse" Hurricane that scored the higher number of RAF victories during this period, accounting for 55% of the 2,739 German losses, according to Fighter Command, compared with 42% by Spitfires.
+Both the Supermarine Spitfire and the Hurricane are renowned for their part in having defended Britain against the Luftwaffe; generally, the Spitfires intercepted the German fighters, leaving Hurricanes to concentrate on the bombers, and despite the undoubted abilities of the "thoroughbred" Spitfire, the "workhorse" Hurricane scored the higher number of RAF victories during this period, accounting for 55% of the 2,739 German losses, according to Fighter Command, compared with 42% by Spitfires.
 On 8 August 1940, Hurricanes of No. 145 Squadron were recorded as having fired the first shots of the Battle of Britain.
-The highest scoring Hurricane squadron during the Battle of Britain was the No. 303 Polish Fighter Squadron.
-This squadron also had the distinction of having the highest ratio of enemy aircraft destroyed to own losses suffered.
+The highest-scoring Hurricane squadron during the Battle of Britain was the No. 303 Polish Fighter Squadron, which also had the distinction of having the highest ratio of enemy aircraft destroyed to own losses suffered.